rackerlabs/docs-cloud-block-storage/api-docs/api-reference/cbs-volume-transfer-operations.rst

 - Create a custom bootable volume or a volume with a large data set and transfer it to a customer.

-- For bulk import of data to the cloud, the data ingress system creates a new block storage volume, copies data from the physical device, and transfers device ownership to the end user.

 .. include:: methods/post-create-volume-transfer.rst
 .. include:: methods/get-volume-transfers.rst
 .. include:: methods/get-volume-transfers-detailed.rst